roguextech/skyward-msa-toolkit/simulator/README.md

 * Type of simulation to be performed (ascend phase + parachute descend, ballistic, stochastic, parachute failure etc..)
 * Plot settings

-The appropriate simulation is then started running `start_simulation.m`,based on the settings specified
+The appropriate simulation is then started running `mainSimulator.m`,based on the settings specified

 ## Types of simulation
 The standard simulation is a 6 d.o.f. dynamics in the ascend phase and 3 d.o.f. descent with a parachute.
 However it is possible to simulate the descend phase using a 6 d.o.f. dynamics for a ballistic flight or in the case of the parachute failure. <br/>